whizzml/examples/repair-missing/readme.md

 An additional binary column is generated for each field that required completing, describing whether or not the field was missing in the original column.
-This is useful in the case where data is missing for a reaason that may have relevant semantics (such as a doctor deciding not to administer a specific medical test).
+This is useful in the case where data is missing for a reason that may have relevant semantics (such as a doctor deciding not to administer a specific medical test).

 For "text" or "items" fields, we replace missing values with the empty